Place Versailles: History

 Place Versailles officially opened on November 7, 1963 with 30 stores.
 Upon its opening, Place Versailles was the first enclosed shopping mall in the Montreal area.
 Its 30 stores included Steinberg, Miracle Mart and Greenberg.
 There was also in the parking the Cinema Versailles with its two theatres, one for English films and the other for French ones.
 The stores of Place Versailles totalized 350,000 sqft and the land of the complex was 2,000,000 sqft.
 Today, the original section of Place Versailles can be recognized as the corridor of Canadian Tire and Maxi.

 Pascal's opened a new store on August 21, 1969.
 At 91,000 sqft, it was the largest of Pascal's stores and one of the biggest locations of any hardware outlet built at the time.

 On March 15, 1973, the Hudson's Bay Company opened a The Bay department store of 134,000 sqft.

 From 1973 to 1987, Place Versailles was anchored by The Bay, Miracle Mart, Steinberg and Pascal's.

 Miracle Mart at Place Versailles was rebranded under the M brand name on August 19, 1987; one of the last stores in Montreal to transition to the new nameplate.

 In the late 1980s, Place Versailles expanded again and a new section was built with two floors, instead of one floor as in the rest of the mall.

 On May 16, 1991, the Pascal's hardware chain went bankrupt.
 The store at Place Versailles closed at the end of July 1991.

-Fabricville opened its current store May 13, 1992.
+Fabricville opened its current store on May 13, 1992.

-Following the bankruptcy and liquidation of the M retain chain in June 1992, the Place Versailles store was closed on August 29, 1992.
+Following the bankruptcy and liquidation of the M retail chain in June 1992, the Place Versailles store was closed on August 29, 1992.
 Also in 1992, Steinberg was converted to Maxi.
 From then on and until about 2003, Place Versailles was anchored by The Bay, Maxi, Zellers and Rona - Le Quincailler.

-Hudson's Bay Company closed its The Bay store at Place Versailles during the last quarter of 2003.
+Hudson's Bay Company closed The Bay store at Place Versailles during the last quarter of 2003.
 The Bay's anchor space has since been dismantled by Winners/Homesense, Globo, Style Exchange (today Urban Depot), Safari, Sports Experts, Dollarama and McDonald's.

 Rona closed in 2005 and Bureau en Gros took its space a year later.